-OKCPS Safe-Schools Hotline is a hotline for students, parents, teachers, neighbors and anyone concerned about the safety of our local schools.
-Calls can be made anonymously or confidentially.
-Call the number below or log on through www.OKCPS.org to report information to the hotline when you know of any activity threatening you, another student, or your school.
+The Threat Assessment, Incident Management and Prevention Services (TIPS) reporting system allows for reports to be made by students, parents, teachers, neighbors and anyone concerned about the safety of our local schools.
+Reports can be made confidentially, and anonymously, any time you know of activity threatening you, another student, or your school by calling 587-STOP - TIPS Hotline or completing an online form from www.okcps.org Families tab.
 School and district personnel are notified immediately when your incident is submitted and your case will be investigated and appropriate action taken.